How to choose the perfect domain to use for branded links

 Relevant to your brand

 If the link doesn’t support your brand identity and messages, then you should keep looking.
 When you pick a short domain, it has to include words that contain your key messages and your brand.
-For example, look at www.pat.ag, shortened from Patagonia.
+For example, pat.ag is a shortened URL from Patagonia.
 No matter what your brand is, there’s a creative way to use the hundreds of available top-level domains (the ending of the domain, such as .com, .news, .social., .community, .live, etc.) to communicate it.

 Not only should the domain convey your brand, but it should also make a simple connection to your audience.
 Consider the format it will be displayed in.
 Will this be part of an ad?
 It should be easy to read.
 Will this be spoken by an announcer or virtual assistant?
 It should be easy to say.
 Do people need to navigate to this page manually, typing it in?
 It should be easy to spell and remember.

 If you use random link shorteners, your URL might not only fail to communicate where it goes but also just be plain indistinguishable.
 Think of it: the absolute worst thing in marketing is to be forgettable!
 A random short link can put a viewer off, or even land in the spam folder.